single-season tampa bay rays home run leaders

 Logan Morrison: 38 Home Runs in 2017

 Logan Morrison had two seasons of 20-plus home runs during his career.
-Prior to hitting 38 in 2017 for the Rays, his career-high mark was 23 in 2011 for the Marlins.
+Before hitting 38 in 2017 for the Rays, his career-high mark was 23 in 2011 for the Marlins.
 In the two years leading up to this power surge, LoMo hit 31 homers in 909 plate appearances.
 In parts of three seasons following that performance, he hit 18 in 425 plate appearances.

 It’s interesting to see how he was a completely different hitter at home compared to being on the road.
 At the Trop, Morrison had just a .709 OPS with 11 homers and 35 RBI.
 Those numbers jumped up to 1.020, 27, and 50 as a visiting player.